LEADME MENTORSHIP PROGRAM

 PROGRAM PLAN

-Use of multiple mentors ensures that each Mentee is afforded an opportunity to have his/her needs for specialized knowledge and skills maximally addressed.
-No single Mentor, then, is expected to address the comprehensive range of expectations or needs of his/her assigned Mentee.
+Use of multiple mentors ensures that each Mentee is afforded an opportunity to have their needs for specialized knowledge and skills maximally addressed.
+No single Mentor, then, is expected to address the comprehensive range of expectations or needs of their assigned Mentee.
 Finally, this overall approach to mentoring should result in increased volunteer involvement and participation from NCURA, Region VI & VII members.

 PROGRAM OBJECTIVES